 While the tool marks left on metal parts produced using CNC machining are visually appealing to some, in many cases, some additional post-processing may be desired or even required.
 There are a variety of finishes that one can use to add functionality or aesthetic appeal to parts, and the glossary below will help you decide which of them may be a good choice for your application.

+To learn more about how Fictiv can help your with the processes outlined below, check out our Capabilities Guide.
 For a quick reference guide of the processes outlined below, download our Metal Finishing Reference Card here.

 Anodizing is a process used to increase the thickness of the natural oxide layer on the surface of metal parts, primarily those made of aluminum.
 This process serves both functional and cosmetic purposes—anodizing a part will not only form a layer on the part’s surface to protect from scratching and corrosion, but parts are also left with a matte finish, and a variety of color dyes can be added during the process.